 The Project Management Toolbox - Part 4: Good governance

-Home > Unspun > unspun 30 > The Project Management Toolbox - Part 4: Good governance
+Home > unspun > unspun 30 - Navigating the path to successful change > The Project Management Toolbox - Part 4: Good governance

 Governance bodies that are set up well can have a significant impact on the smooth running of projects and programmes of work.
 Here, we talk about the key ingredients to ensure that your governance arrangements are most effective and add value.